omkaracharya/AgileBot/Design/Design.md

 ## 2. Bot Description
 <!--What does your bot do? -->
-AgileBot is a [SlackBot](https://get.slack.help/hc/en-us/articles/202026038) that interfaces with a Project planning tool (JIRA, Tiaga).
+AgileBot is a [SlackBot](https://get.slack.help/hc/en-us/articles/202026038) that interfaces with Project planning tool [Tiaga](https://taiga.io/).
 When called for its services, AgileBot looks up for unassigned bugs and user stories, estimates their time frame and assigns the user stories to the 'best' engineer after taking into consideration various heuristics

 <!--Why is a bot a good solution for the problem? -->
 AgileBot's mission is to automate these repetitive tasks to a degree that will help engineers stay in flow by reducing distractions, eliminating context switches and thus increasing productivity